 10th Annual Orthopaedic Trauma & Fracture Care: Pushing the Envelope

-This course is designed to educate orthopaedic surgeons on existing core principles in trauma and fracture care, challenge dogma, explore emerging techniques and technology and continue improving.
-Nationally renowned leaders in the field of orthopaedic trauma will lead interactive discussions and debates, present their experiences, techniques and challenging cases, and provide instruction in hands-on workshops.
+This course is designed to educate healthcare professionals on existing core principles in orthopaedic trauma and fracture care, explore emerging techniques and technologies, and challenge outdated dogma.
+Nationally renowned leaders in orthopaedic trauma will provide instruction during hands-on workshops, lead interactive discussions and debates, and share their experiences with the latest methods and most challenging cases.
+Featuring Concurrent Breakout Sessions, this course is also open to Physical Therapists and Advanced Practice Professionals.

 nurses and other healthcare professionals whose scope of practice includes trauma and fracture care.

 Upon completion of this course, attendees should be able to:

 Discuss the advantages and disadvantages of surgical treatment options for fractures of the extremities and pelvis

 Recognize the benefits (and limitations) of Operative Dogma and Evidence-Based Medicine as it pertains to trauma and Fracture Care